boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 A single value is stored in this type of parameter.

-1. Create a dashboard parameter in number type like below.
+1. Create a dashboard parameter in number type.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/parameter.png)

 Click the axis range settings dialog and enter `@` in the textbox.
-Select the parameter value(Numeric parameter values only allowed in the **minimum**, **maximum and interval**).
+Select the parameter value (Numeric parameter values only allowed in the **minimum**, **maximum**, and **interval**).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/singleaxis.png)

-Now the parameter value is reflected in the chart axis.
+The parameter value is reflected in the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochartmin.png)

 ### Range Parameter Value:

 If you wish to set the same ranges in multiple cases, create the range type parameter value.
-This type of parameter has the start and end values.
+This type of parameter has start and end values.

 1. Create a parameter in range type.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/rangeparameter.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum**, and **interval**).
+2. Click the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
 The range parameter is split into start and end parameters.
-First textbox value is stored in the start parameter, and the second textbox value is stored in the end parameter.
+The first textbox value is stored in the start parameter, and the second textbox value is stored in the end parameter.
 Select the parameter value (Number type parameter values only allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/rangeaxis.png)